Surprise a new teacher or your child with this super-easy DIY back to school gift! I made this in just 5 minutes.

 Back to School Gift Supplies:

-- wide mouth mason jar, preferably one that’s straight instead of more round, or repurpose a pasta sauce jar
+- wide mouth short mason jar, preferably one that’s straight instead of more round, or repurpose a pasta sauce jar

 Back to School Gift Tutorial